Tested Baking & Dessert Recipes & Videos

 Lemon Curd:

-1/3 cup (80 ml) fresh lemon juice (2-3 lemons) (do not use the bottled lemon juice)
+1/3 cup (80 ml) freshly squeezed lemon juice (about 2-3 lemons)

 1 tablespoon (4 grams) finely shredded lemon zest (outer yellow skin of lemon)